-Do you have a type of alcohol you avoid because the effects happen too quickly?
-Some people claim wine is a fast way to go over your limit, while others might point to a cocktail or liquor.
-The most effective way to determine which types of alcohol will affect you the fastest is by looking at the alcohol by volume (ABV), a measurement that shows what percentage of the beverage’s total volume is pure alcohol.
+Do you avoid a certain type of alcohol because the effects occur too quickly?
+Some people claim wine is a fast way to exceed your limit, while others might point to a cocktail or liquor.
+To determine which types of alcohol affect you the fastest, look at their alcohol by volume measurement, or ABV.
+This number tells you what percentage of a beverage’s total volume is pure alcohol.

-One of the biggest reasons a lower alcohol content beverage might show its effects earlier is an external factor: food consumption.
-For example, if you go out for a drink and then eat dinner afterward, you’ll feel the effects of the alcohol faster than you expected.
-Food slows down the absorption of alcohol in the body, making it less effective.
+An external factor — food consumption — is a major reason a beverage with a lower alcohol content might produce its effects earlier.
+For example, if you go out for a drink but wait to eat dinner until later, you might feel the effects of the alcohol more quickly than you expected.
+Food slows the absorption of alcohol in the body, reducing alcohol’s effects.

-There are certain types of alcohol that can be dangerous, particularly when consumed without moderation.
-Some of the most dangerous alcohols can leave you well over the limit after one ounce.
-Continue reading to find out which alcohols are the strongest and how to control your consumption.
+Certain types of alcohol can be dangerous, particularly when not consumed in moderation.
+Some of the most dangerous alcoholic beverages can leave you well over the limit after 1 ounce.
+Continue reading to find out which are the strongest and how to control your consumption.

 Most Common Alcoholic Beverages and ABV Levels

 Alcohol falls into several categories.
-Beer and wine or hard liquor are the two types of licenses issued for resale in many states.
-According to the Centers for Disease Control and Prevention (CDC), the type of alcohol doesn’t matter, and most properly mixed beverages should contain 14 grams of pure alcohol per serving.
-It’s the serving size that dictates what makes one drink stronger than another.
+One category is beer and wine; another is hard liquor.
+Many states issue resale licenses for these two types of alcohol.
+According to the Centers for Disease Control and Prevention, regardless of the type of alcohol, most properly mixed beverages should contain 14 grams of pure alcohol per serving.
+The serving size dictates what makes one drink stronger than another.
 Below is a snapshot of each type of alcohol and some of the most dangerous alcohols.

 Beer

-Beer contains between 3%-13% ABV, though most beers are closer to 4%-7% ABV.
-For this article, we’re including all single-serve, low alcohol content beverages in this category, which includes wine coolers, ciders and other premixed drinks with an ABV of 13% or lower.
+Beer contains between 3% and 13% ABV, though most beers are closer to 4%-7% ABV.
+This article includes all single-serve, low-alcohol-content beverages in this category, encompassing wine coolers, ciders and other premixed drinks with an ABV of 13% or lower.
 The typical serving size of a beer is 12 ounces.

 People tend to consider beer a safe choice when it comes to drinking.
-Having two or three beers with food seems reasonable when you’re spending time with friends and spacing out your drinks over several hours.
-However, quickly drinking many beers can leave you feeling the effects much more quickly.
+Having 2 or 3 beers with food seems reasonable when you’re spending time with friends and spacing out your drinks over several hours.
+However, quickly drinking many beers can leave you feeling the effects much more rapidly.
 The atmosphere surrounding drinking beer and the party mindset that often goes with it can make it difficult to stop drinking.

 Wine

-It’s common to order wine while waiting for food, while beer is often served with snacks.
-Eating while you drink is an effective way to slow down the effects of alcohol.
-Nevertheless, there’s some truth to the idea that wine gets you drunk faster than other alcohol.
-It’s more potent than beer and doesn’t have the delayed digestion brought on by distilled spirits, so you may have a faster onset of effects.
+People commonly sip wine while waiting for food, while beer is regularly served with snacks.
+Eating while you drink is an effective way to slow the effects of alcohol.
+Nevertheless, there’s some truth to the notion that wine gets you drunk faster than other alcohol.
+It’s more potent than beer and doesn’t have the delayed digestion brought on by distilled spirits, so effects may occur more quickly.

 Mixed Drinks

-Many people get in trouble with mixed drinks — because they’re blended you don’t know how much alcohol is in them.
+Many people get into trouble when consuming mixed drinks — because the drinks are blended, the amount of alcohol they contain is uncertain.
 Every mixed drink has a different ABV, making this the most difficult category.
-For example, a standard mojito is equivalent to 1.3 drinks, according to the National Institutes of Health, while a margarita is about 1.7 drinks and a piña colada is two standard drinks.
+For example, a standard mojito is equivalent to 1.3 drinks, according to the National Institutes of Health, while a margarita is about 1.7 drinks and a piña colada is 2 standard drinks.

-With varying levels of alcohol content, mixed drinks can be a dangerous option when people are trying to moderate their consumption level.
+With varying levels of alcohol content, mixed drinks can be a dangerous option for those trying to moderate their consumption level.

 Shots

 A shot of alcohol is 1.5 ounces and refers to hard liquor or distilled spirits.
-Vodka, gin, rum, whiskey and tequila are some examples of hard liquors.
+Vodka, gin, rum, whiskey and tequila are hard liquors.
 When ordering shots, some prefer to order shooters, which may have a lower alcohol by volume than a straight shot of distilled spirits.
-One shot of hard liquor is equal to an entire beer or glass of wine.
+The amount of alcohol in one shot of hard liquor is equal to the amount of alcohol in an entire beer or a glass of wine.

 Any alcohol that’s at least 40% ABV metabolizes more slowly.
-Therefore, while it may take fewer shots to get past your limit, it can take longer for you to stop feeling the effects of this type of alcohol.
+Therefore, while it may take fewer shots to get past your limit, the effects of this type of alcohol may linger longer than the effects of other alcoholic beverages.

 Absinthe